maxpoletaev/django-micro/README.rst

     $ gunicorn app --bind localhost:8000
     $ uwsgi --wsgi-file app.py --http localhost:8000

-This behavior provided by single string: ``application = run()``.
+This behaviour provided by single string: ``application = run()``.
 The strongest magic in django-micro.
 This is actually just a shortcut to the following code.

 .. code-block:: python